openstack/diskimage-builder/diskimage_builder/elements/pip-and-virtualenv/README.rst

 will be installed *only* for the python version identified by ``dib-python`` (i.e. the default python for the platform).

-Distribution packages have worked out name-spacing such that only python2 or python3 owns common scripts like ``/usr/bin/pip`` (on most platforms, ``pip`` refers to python2 pip, and ``pip3`` refers to python3 pip, although some may choose the reverse).
+Namespacing of the tools will be up to your distribution.
+Some distribution packages have worked out name-spacing such that only python2 or python3 owns common scripts like ``/usr/bin/pip`` (on most platforms, ``pip`` refers to python2 pip, and ``pip3`` refers to python3 pip, although some may choose the reverse).
+Other platforms have avoided making a decision and require explicit version suffixes.

 To install pip and virtualenv from package::